 < Oldest Vessel Photos >

-A vessel is a watercraft designed to travel on or through water.
-Any craft that can float and carry people, cargo, or equipment across water - from small boats to massive ships.
+A vessel is a watercraft designed to travel on or through water, including any craft that can float and carry people, cargo, or equipment across water — from small boats to massive ships.

 The USS Constitution, also known as "Old Ironsides," located in Boston, Massachusetts is the oldest active vessel still afloat in the world.
 The U.S. National Park Service describes it as the oldest commissioned warship afloat in the world today.
 The United States Navy defines it as the world's oldest commissioned warship afloat.
 The U.S. Naval Institute recognizes it as oldest commissioned ship afloat in the world.

-Built in Boston and launched in 1797, it stands as one of America's most treasured maritime landmarks in Boston's historic Charlestown Navy Yard.
-The overall length of this ship is 305 feet (93 meters); 207 feet (63.1 meters), billet head to taffrail; 175 feet at waterline (53.3 meter).
-The height from the spar (upper) deck to the top of the mast, is 172 feet (54.4 meters).
-The overall current weight is about 1,900 tons.
+Built in Boston and launched in 1797, the USS Constitution stands as one of America’s most treasured maritime landmarks at Boston’s historic Charlestown Navy Yard.
+The ship measures 305 feet (93 meters) in overall length—207 feet (63.1 meters) from billet head to taffrail—and 175 feet (53.3 meters) at the waterline.
+From the spar (upper) deck to the top of the mainmast, it rises 172 feet (54.4 meters) and has an approximate weight of 1,900 tons.

 The ship's construction was authorized by the Naval Act of 1794, designed as one of six original frigates to protect American merchant vessels from piracy and foreign interference.
 Her builders used live oak from Georgia, which proved exceptionally durable and contributed to her remarkable longevity.